Travis

 The following section describes how to inspect logs on different platforms and how to run the services.

-In TCIE 3.x each service is deployed in separate pod.
+In TCIE 3.x, each service is deployed in a separate pod.
 The service logs are not stored within a pod and are delivered to stdout.

 kubectl logs [pod-name]

-We strongly recommend to set up an instance grabbing live logs from pods stdout and storing them in logging storage of your choice.
-These stored logs can be useful when diagnosing or troubleshooting situations for pods which were killed and/or re-deployed.
+We strongly recommend setting up an instance of grabbing live logs from pods stdout and storing them in the logging storage of your choice.
+These stored logs can be useful when diagnosing or troubleshooting situations for pods that were killed and/or re-deployed.
 The size of the logs depends strictly on your usage, thus please adjust to your needs.
 As a rule of thumb, a 4-weeks of log storage would be recommended.

 Worker logs #